-The school may use a number of different sanctions, which will be used depending on the behaviour displayed by the pupil, including the following:
+The school may use a number of different sanctions/ responses, which will be used depending on the behaviour displayed by the pupil, including the following:

 - Providing a verbal warning

-- Missing minutes from golden time

 - Losing playtime/lunchtime

 - Using time-outs

 - Removing the pupil to another classroom

 - Reporting the behaviour to the headteacher

 - Phoning or sending a letter home to parents/carers

 - Speaking to parents/carers at the end of the school day

 - Placing the pupil on written report for monitoring of behaviour

-- Contacting external agencies such as social services

-- Excluding the pupil
+- Contacting external agencies such as social services - Excluding/ suspending the pupil

-Any member of staff who witnesses a display of unacceptable behaviour, or who issues any sanction to a pupil, must report this to the headteacher verbally and via CPOMS
+Any member of staff who witnesses a display of unacceptable behaviour at Stage 3 must report this to SLT and record on CPOMS

-The headteacher will ensure a record is kept of all reported incidents.

-The school does not take serious unacceptable behaviour lightly.
-We will not hesitate to act in the best interest of the pupils within the school.

-Following an allegation of serious unacceptable behaviour, the pupil will be placed in isolation in another classroom whilst an investigation by the headteacher takes place.

-If, following an investigation, the allegation is found to be true, the headteacher will issue the appropriate disciplinary action.
+- The Head of School will ensure a record is kept of all reported incidents. - The school does not take serious unacceptable behaviour lightly.
+We will not hesitate to act in the best interest of the pupils within the school. - Following an allegation of serious unacceptable behaviour, the pupil may be placed in isolation in another room supervised by an adult whilst an investigation by the Head of School and Executive Head takes place. - If, following an investigation, the allegation is found to be true, Head of School and Executive Head will issue the appropriate disciplinary action.